-In assessing fair value, HSNi considers, among other indicators, differences between estimated and actual cash flows, changes in the related discount rate and the relationship between the trading price of its common stock and its per-share book value.
-Determining fair value requires the exercise of significant judgments, including judgments about discount rates, perpetual growth rates, royalty rates, terminal growth rates, control premiums and the amount and timing of future cash flows.
-These factors used in the determination of fair value, particularly estimated cash flows, are sensitive to, among other things, changes in the retail consumer market and the general economy.
-For more information on the impairment charges recognized during 2008, see Note 3 of Notes to Consolidated Financial Statements.
+In assessing fair value, HSNi considers, among other indicators, differences between estimated and actual revenue streams and changes in the related discount, royalty and terminal growth rates.
+Determining these rates requires the exercise of significant judgments.
+These factors used in the determination of fair value are sensitive to, among other things, changes in the retail consumer market and the general economy.
+For more information on the impairment charges recognized during 2011, see Note 3 of Notes to Consolidated Financial Statements.